 Internships and experiences are an important part of your exploration and personal and professional growth.
 Internships are a key way to learn about what you like and what you are good at, as well as what you do not like and are not good at, before you commit to a post-graduate career.
 We encourage you to use internships and experiences to explore your interests, try something new, and gain new skills.
 The Soll Center for Student Opportunity offers many ways to help you find an internship or experience.
 You can also work with a Career Coach to help design your own internship or experience.
 The Sponsored Internships & Experiences program helps pay for the costs associated with your summer internship or experience.

 Career Fairs & Industry Meet-Ups

 A career fair or industry meet-up brings a cross-section of employers to campus to meet students and share their internship and full-time opportunities.
-This is an important first impression with potential employers and there are many tips as to how to prepare for these events, how to make the most of the event, and how to follow-up after the event.
-These tips work equally well for any virtual career fairs or industry meet-ups that you attend.
+This is an important first impression with potential employers and it is important to prepare for these events, learn how to make the most of the event, and how to follow-up after the event.
+Learn about how to navigate a career fair or industry meet-up successfully.

-Informational interviews are informal interviews that you can schedule with an alumnus/a, parent or family member to learn about an industry, organization or role, in which they have some useful experience.
-They are the best way to build professional relationships and gain advice and information.
-Informational interviews enable you to get insider information that is hard to find via web-based research alone, learn about career paths and company culture, discover opportunities that may not be posted online, make connections that will advocate for a recent or pending application, and are an important first step in helping to build your professional network of contacts.
-To learn more about how to ask for an informational interview, sample questions to ask, and how to follow up, click here.
+Informational Interviews are conversations that you schedule with someone to learn about an industry, organization or role.
+Informational interviews are the best way to build professional relationships and gain advice and information.
+They enable you to get insider information, learn about career paths and company culture, discover opportunities that may not be posted online and are an important first step in helping you build your professional network of contacts.